phoebeelimdink/govdink/_configuration/5b-contact-config.md

 ---
 title: Configuration
-permalink: /page-components/contact/config/
+permalink: /configuration/contact/config/
 third_nav_title: Contact Us
 ---
 The configuration options available are:

 * `layout`: this option must be set to `contact_us`

-* `title`:  the title of the page which will be visible in the browser window.
-Defaults to "Contact Us" if left unspecified. *Optional*
+* `title`:  the title of the page which will be visible in the browser window

 * `permalink`: the path to the page, e.g. `/contact-us/`.
 Except for slashes denoting a category, the permalink should be alphanumeric (consisting only of letters, numbers, and dashes).
 No special characters such as `?` or `%` should be used.
 For aesthetic reasons, we further recommend that you avoid the use of capital letters